nickyfoto/Blog/_posts/2018-10-09-naive-bayes.md

 $$\phi_y = \frac{\sum_{i=1}^m 1\{y^{(i) = 1}\}}{m}$$

 "$$\wedge$$" means "and". $$1\{·\}$$ is an indicator function takes on a value of 1 if its argument is true, and 0 otherwise i.e. ($$1\{\text{True}\} = 1$$, $$1\{\text{False}\} = 0$$).
 For example, $$1\{2 = 3\} = 0$$, and $$1\{3 = 5 − 2\} = 1$$.

+When we vectorize a text into (multivariate) Bernoulli distribution, we just use the word whether it is present or not.

+If the number of times a particular word occurs is important, $x$ becomes a [multinomial distribution](https://newonlinecourses.science.psu.edu/stat504/node/40/).

+To see How to implement your own Naive Bayes in python, refer to [here](https://github.com/nickyfoto/learn/blob/master/naive_bayes.ipynb).